Do you wonder how to practice cursive with your child? Then try this fun cursive name monster activity with them.

 It doesn’t matter if it is an art and crafts project, kids activity, or science experiment, I always try to implement some learning components to it.

-This Cursive Name Monster Art Project will help your children with their prewriting skills or strengthening their already existing cursive writing skills.
+This Cursive Name Monster Art Project will help your children with their penmanship, prewriting skills, and strengthening their already existing cursive writing skills.

 Here is what you will need for our monster fun in cursive project:

-Creating Cursive Monsters is a lot of fun.
+Creating Cursive Monsters is a creative way to practice cursive.
 Take a look at the full step by step tutorial.

 Step 1: Preparing the paper